Co-charted with UK version by Love Affair.

 On 1969 album My Whole World Ended on Motown label.

-The powerful baritone of Doug Parkinson (b.
-Newcastle NSW 1946) became known nationally through his records with In Focus from the end of the 60s.
+The powerful baritone of Newcastle (NSW)-born Doug Parkinson (1946-2021) became known nationally through his records with In Focus from the end of the 60s.

 Earlier, he had fronted Sydney folk-pop band The A Sound (formerly Strings and Things) whose sole single features an almost unrecognisable, lighter Doug Parkinson, but it was with highly regarded Sydney pop band The Questions that his soulful, slightly mannered vocal style came into its own.